Paul Kane at Jasper’s House

 So, we just left Paul Kane watching as Montrose McGillivray punished a voyageur for stealing provisions of pemmican made with berries.
 The incoming York Factory Express party is travelling up the Athabasca River toward Jasper’s House very late in the year [October 1846], and it is beginning to get cold.
 Winter is coming, as it always does.
-Kane’s journal after that point begins:
+Paul Kane’s journal after that point begins:

 October 25th to 27th — There was no change in the general aspect of the country; the same monotonous scenery still surrounded us.

 Paul Kane had already commented on the monotony of the scenery, saying, “This is the most monotonous river that ever I have met with in my travels.
 Nothing but point after point appearing, all thickly covered with pine, any extensive view being entirely out of the question.”
 Clearly nothing has changed in the ten days since he had written that line in his journal.
+This is how Paul Kane continues his story:

 October 28th — We passed the mouth of the Old Man’s River.
 The Indians say that an evil spirit once came down this river — which is so rapid that no canoe can ascend it — and that having reached its mouth, where it enters the Athabasca, he made five steps down, leaving a rapid at every step.
 These rapids are a mile apart.
 After which he returned and went up his own river, and has not since been heard of.
 The [Athabasca] River now became so shallow that we were obliged to make two discharges.

 Today’s Old Man [Oldman] River is in southern Alberta, so this “Old Man” River has a different name today.
 As Paul Kane hasn’t mentioned Baptiste’s River, I presume that this is that river, now named Berland River.
 It’s in the right place, as the brigade is still east of Hinton, Alberta, where the Rocky Mountains can be clearly seen in the not-so-distant distance.
 In addition to that, other HBC men have said that once they passed the mouth of Berland’s River there was deeper water in the Athabasca, and travel was both safer and faster.
 So, it all fits.
-The journal continues:
+Paul Kane’s journal continues:

 October 29th — The bank of the river being very high, I ascended it, and saw for the first time the sublime and apparently endless chain of the Rocky Mountains.
 The outline was scarcely perceptible in the distance through the intervening smoky atmosphere, which is caused by the almost invariable conflagration of the woods at this season of the year.
 McGillivray wounded a moose while out with his gun.
 The deer took to the water, and swam across to the opposite side.
 I took the boat and followed him, and brought him down at the first shot.
 He was a fine large buck.
 It being nearly night, we encamped on the spot, and supped heartily off him, carrying his remains with us next morning.